Le6ow5k1/findit/README.md

 end
 ```

-To disable cache for some reasone you can call special method without_cache:
+To disable cache for some reason you can call special method without_cache:

 ```ruby
 CachedFinder.new(user).without_cache.load # no cache